izikeros/blog/content/posts/notes/time_tracking_apps.md

 todo:
 ---

-In professional work both in corporation or as freelancer there might be a need to track - how much time you spent on different acctivities.
+In professional work both in corporation or as freelancer there might be a need to track - how much time you spent on different activities.
 There are already good apps that helps with that.

 # Solution that works best for me

 ## GTime
 Manually log time when starting new activity.
-Consider using it with free, open source [ActivityWatch](https://activitywatch.net/) that will help you estimate time of acctivity if you miss someting.
+Consider using it with free, open source [ActivityWatch](https://activitywatch.net/) that will help you estimate time of activity if you miss something.

 [GTime](https://mg.pov.lt/gtimelog/) is simple, might be similar to time tracking "Keep Focused" I used on Windows.